seatsio/seatsio-java/README.md

 </dependency>
 ```

+## Java version

+You need at least Java 8 to use seatsio-java.

 ## Versioning

 seatsio-java only uses major version numbers: 5, 6, 7 etc. Each release - backwards compatible or not - receives a new major version number.